wo-ist-markt/wo-ist-markt.github.io/README.md

 * Besides the actual market information map **coordinates** and **zoom level** must be provided.
   These information are being used to set the initial position of the map.
 They must be part of the city-specific GeoJSON file.
 Please adapt the format as being used in *maerkte-karlsruhe.json*.
+* Further, the **data source** must be specified so it can be shown in the legend overlay.

 ## Navigation